 - to ask for an explanation about why you have been overpaid or dispute an overpayment: Dispute Team

-- to appeal against a tax credit decision: Appeals Team
+- to ask for a mandatory reconsideration or appeal against a tax credit decision: Appeals Team

 - to make a complaint: Complaints Team.